idaholab/moose/modules/peridynamics/doc/content/source/kernels/ForceStabilizedSmallStrainMechanicsNOSPD.md

 ## Description

-Kernel `ForceStabilizedSmallStrainMechanicsNOSPD` calculates the residual and jacobian of the force density integral for fictitious bond force stabilized non-ordinary state-based model under infinitesimal strain assumptions.
+The `ForceStabilizedSmallStrainMechanicsNOSPD` Kernel calculates the residual and jacobian of the force density integral for fictitious bond force stabilized non-ordinary state-based model under infinitesimal strain assumptions.

 ## Force state